SliderCO-007/travel-bucket-list/README.md

 expeditions.
 While this is exciting, it is not the type of site I wanted to create.
 Then I found Wikipedia's APIs.

-Wikipedia data is vast and more like an online encyclopedia with several different API endpoints for different types of data.
+Wikipedia data is vast and more like an online encyclopedia with many API endpoints for different types of data.
 Initially the general search endpoint provided the required data in the response.
 It returns a short description, a thumbnail and a page title.
 Upon implementing this API call, I realized that the image was unacceptable.
 Since it was a "thumbnail", it returned such low resolution that most images were